How to Install VMware Tools on Ubuntu [9 Easy Steps]

 3. Verify VMware Tools status and functionality: After installation, reboot your virtual machine.
 Then, run vmware-toolbox-cmd -v to confirm the installation.

-Explore the guide below to learn the step-by-step instructions to install VMware tools on Ubuntu and common errors that can occur during the installation.
+Explore the guide below to learn the step-by-step instructions to VMware tools install Ubuntu and common errors that can occur during the installation.

 How to Install VMware Tools on Ubuntu